amoccia/CryptoScamHunter/README.md

 ### What CryptoScamHunter does

-We manually analyze several suspected fraud websites every day and then we report them to agencies and authorities.
-We keep an updated blacklist that can be used by a browser plugin or firewall to block fraudulent websites.
+ * Our team manually analyze suspected scam websites and then update our blacklists that can be used to block fraudulent websites.
-We report scammers that are using Twitter or Telegram to scam victims.
+ * Our team report every scammers using Twitter or Telegram to scam victims.
+We gather and send proofs and information about the scammer to Telegram / Twitter Abuse Reporting.

 #